'Conclave' leads the pack and struggling 'Emilia Pérez' faces a test at Britain's BAFTA film awards

 The British prizes — officially called the EE BAFTA Film Awards — may give hints of who will win at the Oscars on March 3, in an unusually hard-to-call awards season.

-The best-film contenders are “Conclave,” “Emilia Pérez,” Brady Corbet’s 215-minute architecture epic " The Brutalist,” Sean Baker’s Brighton Beach tragicomedy “ Anora ” and the James Mangold-directed Bob Dylan biopic “ A Complete Unknown.”
+The best-film contenders are “Conclave,” “Emilia Pérez,” Brady Corbet’s 215-minute architecture epic " The Brutalist,” the James Mangold-directed Bob Dylan biopic “ A Complete Unknown ” and Sean Baker’s Brighton Beach tragicomedy “ Anora.”

+“Anora,” about an exotic dancer entangled with a Russian oligarch's son, is emerging as a best-picture favorite after winning the top prizes last week at the Producers Guild Awards and the Directors Guild Awards.

 “A Complete Unknown” received six nominations, as did the Irish-language hip-hop drama “Kneecap,” whose nominations include best film not in the English language.